mckayc/task-donegeon/README.md

 ## ✨ Features

+-   **AI-Powered Content Creation:** Includes an "AI Studio" for generating quests, items, and trophies, plus AI image generation for item icons.
+-   **Advanced Calendar:** Features Month, Week, and Day views for better planning and task management.
--   **Session-Based Master Lock:** The application is locked upon first visit and requires an admin password to unlock for the session, providing a strong security layer before any user profiles are accessible.
+-   **Session-Based Master Lock:** The application is locked upon first visit and requires an admin password to unlock for the session, providing a strong security layer.
--   **Static Asset Library:** A large, built-in library of pre-made quests, markets, items, and trophies to quickly populate a new game world.
+-   **Static Asset Library:** A large, built-in library of pre-made quests, markets, items, and trophies with selective import.
--   **Hybrid File Storage:** Supports local file storage for Docker development and Supabase cloud storage for production deployments.
 -   **Gamified Task Management:** Create recurring "Duties" and one-time "Ventures" with customizable rewards and penalties.
 -   **Character Progression:** Users earn Experience Points (XP) to gain Ranks, from Novice to Grandmaster.
 -   **Virtual Economy:** Earn multiple types of currency (e.g., Gold, Gems, Crystals) to spend in a customizable Marketplace.
--   **Avatar Customization:** Users can unlock and equip different cosmetic items using uploaded images.
+-   **Avatar Customization:** Users can unlock and equip different cosmetic items using uploaded or AI-generated images.
 -   **Guild System:** Create groups for collaborative tasks.
 Guilds have their own separate economy and quests, perfect for managing family chores.
 -   **Trophy & Achievement System:** Unlockable trophies for completing milestones, which can be awarded automatically or manually.
 -   **Theming Engine:** Unlock and apply various visual themes to completely change the look and feel of the application.